sean-qin-usa/imc-prosperity-4/README.md

 It's a record of my own work, with the actual backtest numbers, the actual ship files, and the actual mistakes.
 Where another team's published writeup shaped what I tried, I cite it as theirs — see [lessons_learned.md](./lessons_learned.md) for those comparisons.

 I am not claiming this work was the greatest and/or cleanest.
 Natural, as I did not get rank 1.
 The [context page](./context.md) covers the limiting factors.
 The [lessons-learned page](./lessons_learned.md) covers what I'd change.
+Overall though, I am proud of what I did throughout this competition and look forward to learning and doing more in the future.

 ## Repo layout